natanfudge/fabric-docs/docs/Setup/install_with_minecraft_launcher.md

 ### STEP 1: Download the Fabric Installer

-Go to <https://fabricmc.net/use/> and select the â€œVanillaâ€� option, then download the Windows exe installer or the Universal JAR installer.
+Go to <https://fabricmc.net/use/> and select the "Vanillaâ€� option, then download the Windows exe installer or the Universal JAR installer.

 Close the Minecraft Launcher.